Cancer Genomics and Systems Biology Laboratory

 Dr. Bassel Ghaddar has recently completed his doctoral research in the lab before continuing his medical training as part of the Rutgers-Princeton MD-PhD Program.
 He applies quantitative analyses and machine learning approaches to single-cell genomic sequencing data to study cell-cell and cell-microbiome interactions in tumor microenvironment.
 Bassel enjoys sports, hiking, reading, and spending time with friends and family.

-Dr. Antara Biswas is a postdoctoral fellow in the De lab interested in using both experimental approaches and computational tools to explore intra-tumor heterogeneity and diverse cell states driving tumor progression at single cell level.
+Dr. Antara Biswas is a Research Teaching Specialist I in the De lab.
+She is interested in using both experimental approaches and computational tools to explore intra-tumor heterogeneity and diverse cell states driving tumor progression at single cell level.
 During her PhD at National Institute of Biomedical Genomics, India, she used cellular assays and omics approaches to map the gene regulation network and cancer specific pathways mediated by JMJD6, a bifunctional histone demethylase and hydroxylase associated with poor survival, specifically in women with breast cancer.

 Ahmad Salman Sirajee is a Ph.D. student in the Molecular bioscience program at Rutgers University.
 He completed his bachelor’s and master’s degrees in Microbiology from the University of Dhaka.
 He is very interested in applying computational power to solve biological problems, particularly in detecting diseases and finding suitable therapeutic approaches.
 In this lab, he is currently working on analyzing sequencing data to study cell-cell and cell-microbiome interactions in the tumor microenvironment.
 He enjoys watching football (soccer) matches, playing sports such as cricket, table tennis, etc., and traveling.